FeRHeDio/AlgoPlayground/README.md

 - A Prompt for the problem to solve at the top of each `test file`
 - The implementation of the solution.
 - `Big O notation` - Complexity Analysis for each problem
+- Set of basic tests to verify the validity of the implementation.
+Aways in green state.

 ## Installation